 What is a kinetic log splitter?

-A kinetic log splitter is a piece of machinery or equipment that is used to create firewood.
+A kinetic log splitter is a piece of machinery or equipment that is used to split logs into firewood.
 Firewood is made from splitting softwood or hardwood logs that have already been cut into small slabs or rounds of wood into pieces small enough that they can be burned in a fireplace.

 Now that you know what a log splitter is and what they are used for let's talk about all the different kinds of log splitters and which is one the right one for you.

-When you’re trying to decide the type of log splitter will be choosing, it helps to first know what variations there are and the differences between them.
+When you're trying to decide the type of log splitter will be choosing, it helps to first know what options are available to you and the differences between them.

 The most common type of log splitter you will come across will most likely be the hydraulic log splitter.
 What this means is that they are powered by an electric or gas engine and the machine creates a line of pressured oil when pumped, which builds and then pushes the splitting wedge through the log, splitting it in two.

-The log splitter that we’ve been talking the most about is the kinetic log splitter.
+The log splitter that we've been talking the most about is the kinetic log splitter.
 The kinetic log splitter is similar to the hydraulic model.
 The main difference is that instead of using oil and hydraulics to push the log through and split the log it uses something called kinetic energy.
 Kinetic energy is energy that something maintains by being constantly in motion.
 A kinetic log splitter contains two flywheels that are constantly in motion.
-Once the operator switches the lever all the energy from those two flywheels is thrust forward in a single motion, slicing the log in two immediately.
+Once the operator switches the lever the log is pushed towards a wedge which splits the log in two.